 This seminar, for participants in the neurosciences minor, examines current topics in the neurosciences.
 Seminars include paper critiques, research proposals, outside speakers, and visits to neuroscience laboratories.
 Some out-of-class activities required.
 NEUR 303 is for participants in the neurosciences minor who have already earned credit for NEUR 301.
-NEUR 303 may be repeated for credit.
-Credit/ No Credit grading.
-Pre-requisite or co-requisite: NEUR 201.
+Credit/No Credit grading.
+Prerequisite or corequisite: NEUR 201.